Sightseeing in Rhodes

 Rhodes is the site of one of the 7 wonders of the ancient world, the Colossus of Rhodes.
-A huge statue of the Greek God Helios; it was made of bronze and marble to celebrate the defeat of Demetrius Poliorcetes in 304BC.
+It was a huge statue of the Greek God Helios made of bronze and marble to celebrate the defeat of Demetrius Poliorcetes in 304BC.
 The monument was badly damaged in an earthquake in 226BC but the broken fragments were only removed nearly a millennium later.
 You can visit the site of this vast wonder overlooking the harbour.

-A little more modern is the Old Town of Rhodes a medieval city which is the oldest inhabited medieval town in Europe.
-There are mosques, fountains and churches to admire as well as the old town walls and shops and cafes where you can buy great local produce and relax in the afternoon sun.
+A little more modern is the Old Town of Rhodes, a medieval city which is the oldest inhabited medieval town in Europe.
+There are mosques, fountains and churches to admire as well as the old town walls, shops and cafes where you can buy great local produce and relax in the afternoon sun.

-Away from the ancient cities you can take a stroll along the picturesque harbour or else visit Rodini Park, a large landscaped park with a flowing stream, mini zoo and remains of a Hellenistic tomb and Roman aqueduct, the perfect place for a lazy day and a picnic after all that sight seeing.
+Away from the ancient cities you can take a stroll along the picturesque harbour or visit Rodini Park.
+It's a large landscaped park with a flowing stream, mini zoo and remains of a Hellenistic tomb and Roman aqueduct, the perfect place for a lazy day and a picnic after all that sight seeing.